nhammond129/ch.py/README.md

 ch.py
 =====
+Distributed under the terms of the GNU GPL.

   An event-based library for connecting to one or more Chatango chat rooms.
 Has support for several things including: messaging, message font, name colour, deleting, banning, recent